KPlanche/dohPlugIn/README.md

 * Replace the donut image files with your own!
 In line 14 of the "donut.js" file, change the image source to your files' names.
 Make sure the file names are similar (i.e. cupcake-01, cupcake-02, etc.) and form some sort of sequence (i.e. red, yellow, green, 1, 2, 3, etc.).
 In the donutClass variable, change the colour strings to match the sequence of your files.
 Do not alter the "randDonut[i]" value since this will randomize the sequence of the images each time they fall down the page.
 Make sure the images you use are transparent .png files.

 * Alter the speed of the images!
 In the "donut.css" file, under the "Donut Speeds and Indexes" section, feel free to alter the speed of the images using the webkit-animations provided.
 I recommend staying with speeds between 2.5 and 9 seconds.

-Enjoy!
-Feel free to fork this and change things around!